 Additionally, if a warrant was issued or a charging instrument was filed or presented for a criminal offense, you will need to provide the case number and the court involved.

-One primary difference is that the courts require the petition be served to any parents with active parental rights, conservators, or guardians of the child, notifying them of the intended change.
+One primary difference is that the courts require the petition to be served to:

 You will also need to provide the courts with:

-- The current name and residences of the child
+- The current name and residence of the child

 - The reason for requesting the name change